 The sex of your plants is genetically determined but is also influenced by the environment.
 The cannabis plant has two pairs of sex chromosomes, one of which carries the genes that determine sex.
 As with humans, these are either X or Y. Male plants have the XY chromosome while females are XX.
 In nature, each grouping has a roughly 50:50 chance of occurring per seed, but in your garden you can control male to female ratios once you learn to recognize what each gender looks like.

 Female marijuana flowers, which start to appear later than those of the males, look more like sacks.
 As they develop, two upraised feather-like stigmas will shoot out of each sack.
 They are usually white or cream-colored and are generally found on the main stalk at a node region.
 A node region is the area on a plant where a branch grows from the stem or where a branch grows on a branch.
 These stalks are designed to trap the pollen released by the male plant and carried along by the wind.
-Download my free marijuana grow bible to learn more tips and tricks for growing marijuana.

 A word about Pollination If a female plant should receive pollen, it will no longer focus its energy on growing flowers, but will instead start to produce seeds.
 A healthy female plant can produce a lot of seeds, but unless you are trying to breed a particular type of marijuana, seed production will offer you no benefits.
 For this reason, growers remove male plants as soon as they identify them.